-bauhaus imaginista is realized by the Bauhaus Cooperation, the Goethe-Institut and Haus der Kulturen der Welt together with the curators Marion von Osten (Berlin) and Grant Watson (London) as well as partners in China, Japan, Russia, Brazil and other countries.
+The bauhaus imaginista series of exhibitions and events highlights the impact and reception of the Bauhaus in the context of major twentieth-century geopolitical changes. bauhaus imaginista is realized by the Bauhaus Cooperation, the Goethe-Institut and Haus der Kulturen der Welt together with the curators Marion von Osten (Berlin) and Grant Watson (London) as well as partners in China, Japan, Russia, Brazil and other countries.
 Separately developed exhibitions and events will be shown at art and design museums, and institutions throughout the year.
 In March 2019, on the occasion of the 100th Bauhaus anniversary, an exhibition of bauhaus imaginista will be shown at Haus der Kulturen der Welt in Berlin.

-Animal / Art across Species and Beings
+Animalesque / Art across Species and Beings

 June 14–October 20, 2019

-Group exhibition produced by Bildmuseet and curated by Filipa Ramos
+Group exhibition curated by Filipa Ramos

 The exhibition brings together an outstanding selection of artworks - film and video, drawing and sculpture, installation and sound art - which invite museum visitors to rethink the human position in the world, its relationship to animals and all other forms of life, and to the various complex ecologies that bond beings together.
 With Allora & Calzadilla, Pia Arke, David Claerbout, Marcus Coates, Mary Beth Edelson, Simone Forti, Luca Frei, Pierre Huyghe, Carsten Höller, Joan Jonas, Annika Larsson, Louise Lawler, Britta Marakatt-Labba, Amalia Pica, Ho Tzu Nye, and Paloma Varga Weisz.

 Group exhibition curated by Maria Lind and Cecilia Widenheim